 What is Registry Scanner?

-Registry Scanner shares many similarities with dozens of other potentially unwanted applications, such as Web Companion, Lowe Registry Scanner, Power PC Care 2018, Advance PC Protector, and many others.
-These applications also offer "useful functionality".
-However, note that vast majority of potentially unwanted applications are designed only to generate revenue for the developers.
-For this reason, they typically give no real value for the actual user (do not provide any of the promised functions).
-Instead, such apps promote in-app purchases, cause unwanted redirects, gather information, deliver advertisements, and performs various other malicious tasks.
+Registry Scanner shares many similarities with dozens of other potentially unwanted applications such as Web Companion, Lowe Registry Scanner, Power PC Care 2018, Advance PC Protector, and many others.
+These applications offer "useful functionality", however, many potentially unwanted applications are designed only to generate revenue for the developers.

 How did potentially unwanted applications install on my computer?

-Registry Scanner does have an official download website.
-However, users often install this app inadvertently, because it is also distributed using a deceptive marketing method called "bundling" (stealth installation of third party applications along with the regular software).
-Developers aren't honest enough to adequately disclose installation of third party applications.
-For this reason, such applications are hidden behind "Custom/Advanced" settings (or other sections) of download/installation processes.
-What's more important is that users often recklessly rush these procedures and skip most of the steps.
-Behavior like this often leads to installations of unwanted apps.
-Users merely expose the system to risk of various infections and put their very own privacy into threat.
+Registry Scanner has an official download website, however, users often install this app inadvertently, since it is also distributed using a deceptive marketing method called "bundling" (stealth installation of third party applications together with regular software).
+Developers are not honest enough to adequately disclose installation of third party applications.

 How to avoid installation of potentially unwanted applications?

 Lack of knowledge and careless behavior are the main reasons for computer infections.
 The key to safety is caution.
 Therefore, pay close attention when browsing the internet.
 Download apps from official sources only, using direct download links.
 Third party downloaders/installers are often monetized using the "bundling" method, and thus these tools should never be used.